 - Being negative about yourself, others, relationships, life generally

-- Talking about really personal stuff like medical conditions or your shaving habits
+- Talking about really personal stuff like medical conditions

 - Saying “Oh, you look shorter/older than in your pictures!” even if it’s true